inuoluwadunsimi/inuoluwadunsimi/README.md

-- 👋 Hi, I’m @inuoluwadunsimi
+Hi, I’m @inuoluwadunsimi
-- 👀 I am a react front-end developer driving towards fullstack development.
+ I am a react front-end developer driving towards fullstack development.
 I currently work majorly with react(front-end),css,tailwindcss& styled components(styling).
 I am currently learning golang for backend development.
--I am open to hiring and other forms of collaborations
+I am open to hiring and other forms of collaborations

--
-- 📫 Twitter: @Inuoluwadunsiml
+Want to reach me?
+Twitter: @Inuoluwadunsiml mail:danielolaoladeinde@gmail.com
--  mail:danielolaoladeinde@gmail.com
--  website: in progress....
+ website: in progress....

 <!---
 inuoluwadunsimi/inuoluwadunsimi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.